Louisville vs. Georgia Tech Predictions & Picks – September 1

 - The Cardinals have an implied moneyline win probability of 75.0% in this matchup.

-- The Cardinals won eight games against the spread last season, failing to cover five times.
+- The Cardinals covered eight times in 13 chances against the spread last season.

-- As a 7.5-point or greater favorite, Louisville had one win ATS (1-1) last season.
+- As a 7.5-point or greater favorite, Louisville had one win ATS (1-1) last year.

-- The Cardinals and their opponents combined to hit the over four out of 13 times last season.

-- The point total average for Louisville games last season was 52.5, three points higher than the over/under for this matchup.
+- The over/under in this matchup is 49.5 points, 3.0 fewer than the average total in last season's Louisville contests.

 Watch live sports and more on Fubo!
 Click here to sign up for a free trial.